It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm

 While directly assessing the impact of these technologies on public political behavior is not straightforward, it is important to investigate the potential pitfalls of using an automated system in such a high-risk setting.
 Bearing in mind that there is no such thing as a `raw' or neutral piece of technology in terms of it being objective, as every piece of technology is intertwined with various political, technical, cultural, and social aspects~\cite{willson2019algorithms}.
 Even the concepts of fairness and justice, when applied to technology, must be anchored to the social context in which any technology is applied~\cite{selbst2019fairness}.
 Nonetheless, in the context of Denmark past work has demonstrated that VAAs have substantial effects on voter choices~\cite{tromborg2023candidates}.
-The study found that many VAA users switched to the recommended party, with undecided voters and voters with low levels of political interest being much more likely to follow VAA advise.
+The study found that many VAA users switched to the recommended party, with undecided voters and voters with low levels of political interest being much more likely to follow VAA advice.

 It is against this backdrop that we situate our study.
-While VAAs have been studied through the lens of how people use them, little is known about their robustness: How robust are the recommendations of these systems?
-Will small changes to the inner workings of their algorithms result in fundamentally different candidates being recommended?
-We focus on a Danish VAA as Denmark is one of the most digitized societies in the world~\cite{digitalization}, with high levels of trust in institution and digital solutions, and VAAs being frequently used by voters (62\% of eligible voters used VAAs for the 2022 elections~\cite{DanishNationalElectionStudy}).
+Although VAAs have been studied through the lens of how people use them, little is known about their robustness: How robust are the recommendations of these systems?
+Will small changes to their inner workings result in fundamentally different candidates being recommended?
+We focus on a Danish VAA as Denmark is one of the most digitized societies in the world~\cite{digitalization}, with high levels of trust in institution and digital solutions, and VAAs being frequently used by voters (62\% of eligible voters used VAAs in the 2022 elections~\cite{DanishNationalElectionStudy}).